avilabiel/clean-architecture-node-js/src/app/SendLeadByEmail/SendLeadByEmail.requirements.md

-# Create Leads
+# Send Lead By Email

 ## Use Cases

-1. ✅ System receives the data through endpoint
-2. ✅ System saves the data
-3. System sends an email saying "thank you"
+1. System sends an email saying "thank you"

 > ## Exception - Error to create data